mstevenson/SeudoBuild/README.md

 # SeudoBuild

-Cake is a generalized distributed build system created with the Unity game engine in mind.
+SeudoBuild is a generalized distributed build system created with the Unity game engine in mind.

-## Configuration

-SeudoBuild uses a JSON build configuration file that define project and target parameters.

 ## Unity installation discovery